MojoAuth/mojoauth-docs/content/integrations/bubble/index.md

 #### Show not Logged-in Content

-Create another Group and name it `Group Not Logged-In.`This group will be visible if you do not successfully log in.
-Add a text message saying **You did not log in** and a link to the login page.
+Create another Group and name it `Group Not Logged-In.` just like previous one.

+This group will be visible if you do not successfully log in.
+Add a text message saying **You did not log in** and a link to the index page.
 Make sure to uncheck `This element is visible on page load.`

 <div style="text-align:center">
   <img src="/images/Group-not-logged-in.png" alt="Not logged in Grpoup" />